webplatform/docs/Beginners/index.md

 ** Linux
 ***[http://www.geany.org/ Geany]

 Now roll your sleeves up and get ready to learn. [[tutorials|Browse our full list of learning articles]] if you exhaust the list of articles here and want to learn more!

+==More on Browser testing==

+If you want to test various versions of Internet Explorer, you can use a Virtual Machine ("VM").
+On [http://modern.ie modern.ie], you can download VMs from various versions of Windows and Internet Explorer and run them on either Mac, Linux, or Windows.
+Those VMs are free for use but will require you to delete and reinstall the VM at every 30 days.
+But it allows you to test on all available versions of Windows.
+To do this, you can have a look at the site [http://modern.ie modern.ie].

 ==Web fundamentals==